rki-mf1/ont-methylation/README.md

 # check available release versions and branches:
 nextflow info valegale/ONT_methylation
 # show the help message for a certain pipeline release version:
-# ATTENTION: check for the latest version or exact version you want to use!
+# ATTENTION: check for the latest release version or exact version you want to use!
 nextflow run valegale/ONT_methylation -r 0.0.1 --help
 # update the pipeline simply via pulling the code again:
 nextflow pull valegale/ONT_methylation